 Status of Studies conducted by MCID

-NABARD, since beginning, has been giving emphasis on research and development and studies in various fields to acquire new insights into the issues of farm and non-farm sectors, so that the findings can be used for formation of new policies, innovative products and approaches for further development in the sectors.
+NABARD, since inception, has been giving emphasis on research and development and studies in various fields to acquire new insights into the issues of farm and non-farm sectors, so that the findings can be used for formation of new policies, innovative products and approaches for further development in the sectors.
 The studies conducted can be broadly grouped into three sub-heads, viz., LEDP, MEDP & WSHG related, apart from studies undertaken by CRFIM with support from NABARD.